TLacke/node-red-contrib-automation-controller/README.md

 If checked, the engine that is executed will work in reverse. _(This is convenient if to have two inputs that toggles raise/lower.)_
 Otherwise, the rule will just be executed in normal mode.

+#### Update target rule's last value
+If checked, the target _(rule linked to)_ will have it's latest value stored in it for usage with the JavaScript functions.
+Otherwise, only the current rule will have it's latest value stored.

 ### Special inputs
 The **msg.state** can be used to reset the state of the current **output engine**.